 It is notable that the M5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

-Both the 4000D and the M5 are recent models that feature in their makers' current product line-up of Canon.
+Both the 4000D and the M5 are recent models that are part of the current product line-up of Canon.
 In contrast, the M5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the M5 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 4000D better than the Canon M5 or vice versa?
 The listing below highlights the relative strengths of the two models.